gatgens/NavitiaSDK_android/docs/HeatMapApi.md

-Integer maxBikeDurationToPt = 56; // Integer | Maximal duration of bike on public transport in second Integer maxBssDurationToPt = 56; // Integer | Maximal duration of bss on public transport in second Integer maxCarDurationToPt = 56; // Integer | Maximal duration of car on public transport in second Float walkingSpeed = 3.4F; // Float | Walking speed for the fallback sections.
+Integer maxBikeDurationToPt = 56; // Integer | Maximal duration of bike on public transport in second Integer maxBssDurationToPt = 56; // Integer | Maximal duration of bss on public transport in second Integer maxCarDurationToPt = 56; // Integer | Maximal duration of car on public transport in second Integer maxRidesharingDurationToPt = 56; // Integer | Maximal duration of ridesharing on public transport in second Float walkingSpeed = 3.4F; // Float | Walking speed for the fallback sections.
 Speed unit must be in meter/second Float bikeSpeed = 3.4F; // Float | Biking speed for the fallback sections.
 Speed unit must be in meter/second Float bssSpeed = 3.4F; // Float | Speed while using a bike from a bike sharing system for the fallback sections.
 Speed unit must be in meter/second
 Float carSpeed = 3.4F; // Float | Driving speed for the fallback sections.
+Speed unit must be in meter/second Float ridesharingSpeed = 3.4F; // Float | ridesharing speed for the fallback sections.
 Speed unit must be in meter/second List<String> forbiddenUris = Arrays.asList("forbiddenUris_example"); // List<String> | If you want to avoid lines, modes, networks, etc. Note: the forbidden_uris[] concern only the public transport objects.
 You can’t for example forbid the use of the bike with them, you have to set the fallback modes for this (first_section_mode[] and last_section_mode[])
 List<String> allowedId = Arrays.asList("allowedId_example"); // List<String> | If you want to use only a small subset of the public transport objects in your solution.
 Note: The constraint intersects with forbidden_uris[].
 For example, if you ask for `allowed_id[]=line:A&forbidden_uris[]=physical_mode:Bus`, only vehicles of the line A that are not buses will be used.
 Boolean disruptionActive = true; // Boolean | DEPRECATED, replaced by `data_freshness`.
 If true the algorithm takes the disruptions into account, and thus avoid disrupted public transport.
 Nota: `disruption_active=true` <=> `data_freshness=realtime`